alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 }
 ```

-Quite the sentiment indeed!
-Glad to see it's working.
-We live to trust AWS Comprehend another day.
+Quite the sentiment, indeed.
+I'd say our natural language processing is doing just fine.

-Back to the code.
-As we see in the file, we're importing the AWS sdk to utilize its services in our application.
-Specifically, we're consuming the Comprehend API.
-If you're not familiar, think of it as Amazon's ML-as-a-service, with it offering APIs for sentiment analysis and natural language processing.
+As we see in the file, we're importing the AWS sdk to use Comprehend in the service.
+Again, if you're not familiar with Comprehend, think of it as Amazon's ML-as-a-service solution.
+Once we receive the response, we relay it upstream.

-Now that we've implemented the core logic of our application, it's time to run them against the tests that we wrote earlier.
+Now that we've implemented the core logic of our application, it's time to run the tests we saw earlier.
 If everything goes well, they should all pass.

 <div id="img-container">
   <img id="jest-run" src="./images/jest-screen.png">
 </div>

 Looks like we're in good shape.
-Time to focus our attention toward the CI/CD layer.
+Time for the fun part: setting up the CI/CD workflow.

 ### Hooking Into a Build Process